-Currently there are three “requirements” which anyone filing for Innocent Spouse Relief must satisfy.
+In 1986 there were three “requirements” that had to be met before the tax review board would even consider an appeal.
 On the surface they sound relatively straight forward but they’re not.
 And the tax man is very strict about these requirements – if they don’t think you’ve satisfied all three, your appeal will go unanswered.
-It’s like that famous scene from the movie Five Easy Pieces….
-No substitutions!

-The third condition is the one that sinks most appeals.
+- The third condition is the one that sinks most appeals.
 For me, it was the easiest to prove but apparently many women drive around in Ferraris, shop on Rodeo Drive and winter in Aspen all the while unaware their husbands have money.
 Then, after being confronted by the taxman, they try to claim innocent spouse relief.
 I have to point out that the tax man doesn’t care if at the time of the appeal you’re working a minimum wage job, living in a trailer park and supporting three kids.
-If, during the year covered by the tax return, you and your spouse lived a very lavish life style you cannot apply for innocent spouse relief….
+If, during the year covered by the questionable tax return, you and your spouse lived a very lavish life style NO RELIEF FOR YOU!

 *All the images on this post are from Bing.com